sekiguchi-nagisa/arsh/doc/std.md

 function charAt(index: Int): String for String

-function slice(start: Int, stop: Int?): String for String
+function slice(from: Int, to: Int?): String for String

 function startsWith(target: String): Bool for String